baobabKoodaa/ouija/README.md

 - Font 'Carnevalee Freakshow' was created by Chris Hansen and was downloaded from [1001fonts](https://www.1001fonts.com/carnivalee-freakshow-font.html), which provide permission for both personal and commercial use.
 - Font 'Kingthings Trypewriter 2' was created by Kevin King and was downloaded from [1001fonts](https://www.1001fonts.com/kingthings-trypewriter-2-font.html), which provide permission for both personal and commercial use.
 - Background pattern used in first-visit popup is from [Hero Patterns](https://heropatterns.com/), which provide permission for use under CC BY 4.0 license.
-- Gear icon is from [FontAwesome](https://fontawesome.com/icons/gear?s=solid) with permission for both personal and commercial use.
+- Icons for settings and external links are from [FontAwesome](https://fontawesome.com/icons/gear?s=solid) with permission for both personal and commercial use.